Amaroq7/SPMod/CONTRIBUTING.md

 - Make sure you are using up to date version
 - Test under what conditions the bug is reproducible

 If you have done all steps above, you can file a bug report.
-To do so, fill out the [issue template](https://github.com/Amaroq7/SPMod/blob/master/ISSUE_TEMPLATE.md).

 ### The same bug has already been reported
 If that is the case, please check the report and ensure if every piece of information has been provided.
 If you believe there is something missing, please share your thoughts with us, it may help us fix the issue or speed up finding the cause of it.